kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 Kora's documentation strategy is strongest when all of these layers remain connected.

-## AI-Assisted Development Changes What Good Documentation Looks Like
+## AI-Assisted Development Changes What Good Documentation Looks Like { #ai-assisted-development }

 Documentation structure matters even more in an era of AI-assisted development.